Factbox: The charges in the Ahmaud Arbery case

 Felony murder (four counts each)

-Felony murder occurs when someone commits a serious or inherently dangerous felony and someone else dies during the crime, even if that murder wasn't planned.
+Felony murder occurs when someone commits a serious or inherently dangerous felony and someone else dies during the crime, even if that murder was not planned.

 The classic example is when two people rob a bank and a teller is shot dead.
 Even if only one person actually shot the teller, all those involved in the crime, even if unarmed, are considered equally guilty.